jkstyle2/CarND-LaneLines-P1/writeup_template.md

 3) There are some shadows due to some trees

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement would be to work on HSV Color space, not in the grayscaled image.
+As gray image is dependent only on the intensity of pixels, if there is no intensity difference, there is no way to find out the edges.
+I guess there would be a solution on images in HSV color space which includes more valuable color information to be used.

+Another potential improvement could be to used adaptive areas for region of interest.
+As the images are too much shaky on a curve road, the fixed position of ROI is not appropriate.
+I strongly guess There should be such a great mathematical way to adaptively control the size of ROI Mask.